rayanalysis/panda3d-complexpbr/README.md

 Featuring support for vertex displacement mapping, SSAO (Screen Space Ambient Occlusion), SSR (Screen Space Reflections), HSV color correction, and Sobel based antialiasing in a screenspace kernel shader, which approximates temporal antialiasing. complexpbr.screenspace_init() automatically enables the AA, SSAO, SSR, and HSV color correction.
 To use the vertex displacement mapping, provide your displacement map as a shader input to your respective model node -- example below in the Usage section.

 By default, the environment reflections dynamically track the camera view.
-You may set a custom position with the 'env_cam_pos' apply_shader() input variable to IE fix the view to skybox somewhere on the scene graph.
+You may set a custom position with the 'env_cam_pos' apply_shader() input variable to IE fix the view to a skybox somewhere on the scene graph.
 This env_cam_pos variable can be updated live afterwards by setting base.env_cam_pos = Vec3(some_pos).
 The option to disable or re-enable dynamic reflections is available.

 As of the current version, you must copy the provided output_brdf_lut.png or (recommended) create your own BRDF LUT using the provided brdf_lut_calculator.py using an image you supply from your game/program scene.
 These can be found in the complexpbr folder here.